-NZQA English Language Entry Requirements for International Students and NZQA Table for Internationally recognised English Proficiency Outcomes for International Students.
+5 NZQA English Language Entry Requirements for International Students and NZQA Table for Internationally recognised English Proficiency Outcomes for International Students.

-The evidence of English language proficiency included with each applicant's application must be less than two years old.
+The evidence of English language proficiency included must be less than two years old.

 Applicants may be required to undertake an English Language programme, module or a number of weeks of English depending on their level of English language, before being eligible for entry into their preferred programme.